-Ted Arison and New World Symphony have granted the U.S. Underwriters an option exercisable for 30 days after the date of this Prospectus to purchase up to an aggregate of 2,276,000 additional shares of Class A Common Stock solely to cover over-allotments, if any.
+Ted Arison has granted the U.S. Underwriters an option exercisable for 30 days after the date of this Prospectus to purchase up to an aggregate of 2,436,000 additional shares of Class A Common Stock solely to cover over-allotments, if any.
 If the U.S. Underwriters exercise their over-allotment option, the U.S. Underwriters have severally agreed, subject to certain conditions, to purchase approximately the same percentage thereof that the number of shares to be purchased by each of them, as shown in the foregoing table, bears to the 16,240,000 shares of Class A Common Stock offered.
-Ted Arison and New World Symphony have granted the International Underwriters a similar option to purchase up to an aggregate of 569,000 additional shares of Common Stock.
+Ted Arison has granted the International Underwriters a similar option to purchase up to an aggregate of 609,000 additional shares of Common Stock.

-For a period of 90 and 365 days, respectively, after the date of this Prospectus, the Company and the Selling Shareholders have agreed not to offer, sell, contract to sell or otherwise dispose of any shares of Class A Common Stock or any security substantially similar thereto, or any other security convertible into, or exchangeable for, shares of Class A Common Stock of the Company or any security substantially similar thereto, other than the conversion of shares of Class B Common Stock into shares of Class A Common Stock, without the prior written consent of Goldman, Sachs & Co., except for any securities issued by the Company pursuant to employee benefit plans or upon the conversion of convertible or exchangeable securities currently outstanding.
-However, if the over-allotment options are not exercised in full by the U.S. and International Underwriters, New World Symphony will not be subject to any of the foregoing restrictions.
-In addition, for a period of 365 days after the date of this Prospectus, each of Ted Arison and Micky Arison has agreed not to consent to any such disposition by any trust that owns shares of Class A Common Stock, Class B Common Stock or other securities of the type described in the preceding sentence over which such person has voting or dispositive power, other than the conversion of shares of Class B Common Stock into shares of Class A Common Stock, without the prior written consent of Goldman, Sachs & Co.
+For a period of 90 and 365 days, respectively, after the date of this Prospectus, the Company and the Selling Shareholders have agreed not to offer, sell, contract to sell or otherwise dispose of any shares of Class A Common Stock or any security substantially similar thereto, or any other security convertible into, or exchangeable for, shares of Class A Common Stock of the Company or any security substantially similar thereto, without the prior written consent of Goldman Sachs & Co., except for any securities issued by the Company pursuant to employee benefit plans or upon the conversion of convertible or exchangeable securities currently outstanding.
+In addition, for a period of 365 days after the date of this Prospectus, each of Ted Arison and Micky Arison has agreed not to consent to any such disposition by any trust that owns shares of Class A Common Stock, Class B Common Stock or other securities of the type described in the preceding sentence over which such person has voting or dispositive power, without the prior written consent of Goldman Sachs & Co.